 Each year, Medicare publishes a ‘standard benefit’ that insurance companies must meet to sell medications.
 Insurance companies can do better than the standard, but they can’t do worse.

 2. Initial Coverage: Once you fulfill your deductible, your plan helps pay for medications.
-Your share of the cost is 25% or less.
-Your plan pays the rest.
-You stay in this stage until you and the plan together reach $5,053.
-If you take high cost medications, you may enter Phases 3 and 4.
+You stay in this stage until you and the plan together reach $2,000.

-4. Catastrophic: Once you reach $8,000, you’re in the Catastrophic Phase of drug coverage.
+3. Catastrophic: Once you reach $2000, you’re in the Catastrophic Phase of drug coverage.
 Your cost is $0.
-On January 1, this four stage cycle repeats itself with different dollar amounts.

 Does my premium count toward my out-of-pocket costs?